Skip to content

 The same Pennsylvania execution requirements (20 Pa.C.S. § 2502) apply to your primary estate plan documents, but if you hold real estate in New Jersey, you may need separate documentation or a second probate process in that state.
 For many Bensalem families, a revocable living trust becomes a strategic tool to consolidate assets and avoid multi-state probate complications.
 Cross-state families also need clear beneficiary designations on retirement accounts and life insurance, which pass outside probate and prevent confusion.

-Bensalem clients frequently ask about Pennsylvania inheritance tax , which applies regardless of estate size.
+A central concern for Bensalem estates is Pennsylvania inheritance tax , which applies regardless of estate size.
 For estates with significant assets, other questions arise: Does my estate go through probate?
 How long does the process take in Bucks County?
 Can I avoid the Register of Wills?
 These are practical questions that affect your family's ability to access funds and settle the estate promptly.

 Many Bensalem residents own their homes outright, and the home is their largest asset.
 When a home is the primary asset and passes through probate, it can create delays and costs.
 A trust-based plan transfers the home to beneficiaries outside probate, saving time and the public disclosure that comes with the Bucks County Register of Wills process.